dgerosa/writeapaper/README.md

 This is a template repository to write scientific papers with latex.

-A github action compiles the paper at every commit.
+First pick your journal from the `template` directory and copy its content into `draft`.
+A github action will compile the paper at every commit.
 The latest version is made available at this permanent URL

 > [github.com/dgerosa/writeapaper/blob/build/draft.pdf](https://github.com/dgerosa/writeapaper/blob/build/draft.pdf)